crivera0712/UNO-667-Term-Project/weekly-reports/week-3/README.md

 - **GitHub Project Board:** [https://github.com/users/crivera0712/projects/2/views/1](https://github.com/users/crivera0712/projects/2/views/1)

 ### Milestone Summary
-For this week’s milestone, our team focused on setting up the frontend environment for our term project.
-Additionally, we reviewed the ERD (Entity Relationship Diagram) created for our database.
-While the ERD is not yet finalized, we continue to work on refining it.
+For this week’s milestone we are tasked with setting up the frontend environment for our term project.
+We also reviewed the ERD that we made for our database.
+Our ERD is still not finalized but that is something that we are still working on.